mighty-gerbils/gerbil/doc/guide.md

   (string-append a b))
 ```

-The code above defined a generic method with the `defgeneric` macro,
+The code defined a generic method with the `defgeneric` macro,
 providing a default method which is dispatched when there are no
 matching methods.
 Next, we defined the two methods, operating
 on numbers and strings.
 We can use the generic method as a procedure: